aFloatingEcho/python-chess-tournament/README.md

-# Starter code - OpenClassrooms WPS | P3
+# Python Chess Tournament Program

 This repository contains the work that has been done so far on the chess tournament program.
 In addition, it has the completed Chess Tournament program.